remote-gildor/vue-drizzle-complete-deployment/README.md

 # Vue Drizzle - Complete Deployment

-> NOT COMPLETED YET

 This project shows a complete deployment on a blockchain (a public testnet).
-The Vue front-end will be uploaded on GitHub Pages.
+The Vue front-end is uploaded on GitHub Pages: [https://remote-gildor.github.io/vue-drizzle-complete-deployment](https://remote-gildor.github.io/vue-drizzle-complete-deployment).

 ## Install npm packages